Pulmonary Embolism Workup

 The PIOPED II trial provided high-, intermediate-, and low-probability criteria for V/Q scanning diagnosis of pulmonary embolism (see the images of high-probability scans below).

-- One large segmental perfusion defect and 2 moderate (25-75% of a segment) segmental perfusion defects without corresponding ventilation or radiographic abnormalities
+One large segmental perfusion defect and two moderate (25-75% of a segment) segmental perfusion defects without corresponding ventilation or radiographic abnormalities

-- One moderate to fewer than 2 large segmental perfusion defects without corresponding ventilation or chest radiographic abnormalities
+One moderate to fewer than two large segmental perfusion defects without corresponding ventilation or chest radiographic abnormalities

 Low probability criteria are as follows:

-- More than 3 small (< 25% of a segment) segmental perfusion defects with normal chest radiographic findings
+More than three small (< 25% of a segment) segmental perfusion defects with normal chest radiographic findings

 The normal finding is the presence of no perfusion defects and perfusion outlines the shape of the lung seen on a chest radiograph.

-The very low–probability criterion is the presence of 3 small (< 25% of a segment) segmental perfusion defects with normal chest radiographic findings.
+The very low–probability criterion is the presence of three small (< 25% of a segment) segmental perfusion defects with normal chest radiographic findings.

 In the PIOPED II study, very low–probability V/Q scans in patients whose Wells score indicated low pretest probability of pulmonary embolism reliably excluded pulmonary embolism.[68]